jasonbayton/11ty/_src/blog/2025/12/rcs-archival-clarifications.md

 ---
 Recent headlines have sparked concern and confusion about a new Android feature that supposedly "lets your boss read all your text messages".
 Sensational claims like “Google starts sharing all your text messages with your employer” have understandably raised privacy concerns.
 In reality, Android RCS Archival is a tightly scoped enterprise feature designed for regulatory compliance - not a free-for-all licence for employers to snoop on any phone.
 This post will clarify what RCS Archival actually is, how it works, and debunk the common misconceptions.

-## What Android RCS archival actually is
+## What Android RCS Archival actually is

 RCS Archival is a feature introduced by Google to help organisations meet regulatory requirements (for example: financial, legal, and government sectors).